gruxie/ai_lab_2025/4.3_CompeteAgent/README.md

 - You may need to repeat this scan over time
 - You will want to then use this agent's output with other systems that do more extraction or comparison
 - You need a way of creating an object from this flow that can be
--   Shared with other systems
--     used for subsequent analysis
+-   Shared with other systems / or used for subsequent analysis
 - contribute to a broader orchestration of AI work